Asbestos

 Friable asbestos is worn down or damaged and could release fibers into the air.
 There are two options to address friable asbestos, according to the U.S. Environmental Protection Agency (EPA).

-- Removal: This is usually recommended if the product in question is greatly damaged or a major home renovation is taking place.
+- Removal: This is recommended if the product is greatly damaged or a major home renovation is taking place.

 - Repair: Professionals can cover the product with a protective coating or wrapping so fibers won’t be released.

 You’ll need to work with asbestos abatement professionals in either case.
-Work that’s not done by experts could release more asbestos into the air and put you in danger.
+Work that’s not performed by experts could release asbestos into the air and put you in danger.

 Non-Friable Asbestos